-III.A.5-02: Annual Evaluation FormIII.A.5-03: Individual Development PlanIII.A.5-04: Teacher Elements and Standards teaching effectiveness are built into the evaluation process and used proactively by faculty and administrators to assess student achievement.
+III.A.5-02: Annual Evaluation Form

+III.A.5-03: Individual Development Plan III.A.5-04: Teacher Elements and Standards and administrators to assess student achievement.
 The faculty evaluation process begins with an initial meeting between the faculty member and the supervisor using performance standards that identify and document overall goals and measures of performance to determine effectiveness (Ev.
 1 page 3).